zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-project/create-project.md

 3. On the Template page, select **Visual Application**.
 Click **Next**.

 4. On the Project Properties page, click **Development VB Instance** to select the VB instance where you plan to deploy and host your application.
-When you have only one VB instance provisioned, it will be automatically selected as your environment's deployment instance.
+When you have only one VB instance provisioned, it will be automatically selected as your environment's development instance.

 5. Change the **Workspace Name** from the default `Workspace1` to `HR Visual Application`.
 Also change the **Working Branch Name** from `branch1` to `hrbranch`.